 Resources for Teaching

 The Office of Information Technology has developed a website showcasing the technology tools that are available to support working and teaching remotely, including how to teach in various modalities (hybrid, alternating, face-to-face, etc.).
 It also provides information about the extensive online support that OIT staff can provide to help instructors shift to online teaching.

-Teaching and Learning Innovation (TLI) has developed a website devoted to helping instructors make a quick start to online teaching.
-Review the “Getting Ready” tab for a list of things you can do right now to make the transition easier for you and your students.
-Then browse through the extensive list of resources TLI has compiled to support high-quality online teaching and learning.
+Teaching and Learning Innovation (TLI) and VolsOnline have developed an online hybrid teaching guide for instructors.
+This guide contains things you can do right now to make the transition easier for you and your students.
+You can also browse through the extensive list of resources TLI has compiled to support teaching during COVID-19.